How your society

 now Swedish legislatures have approved a tenative law where

-any Swedish citizen could go to jail for offending a gay, the
+any Swedish citizen could go to jail for offending a homosexual, the

 a phrase, a joke, a look or body language.
 During this time